mattbierner/blog.mattbierner.com/_posts/2017-07-17-nes-memory.md

 We run into a bit of trouble though for palettes with 8, 32, 64, or 128 colors, which require 3, 5, 6, and 7 bits per pixel respectively.
 This is not a technical problem—we can easily sample whatever number of bits we want, however we want—but these sample sizes result in samples that span multiple bytes.

 Memory structures are usually byte aligned at a minimum, so sampling across bytes can obscure patterns in the memory.
-Take the Sega *Master System* palette and it's 64 colors.
+Take the Sega *Master System* palette and its 64 colors.
 Now each pixel encodes six bits:

 {% include image.html file="mastersystem-mario3.png" description="Surely looking at NES games with a Sega palette would have gotten me burned at the stake back in the day.
 I will go one step further however, and declare that the *Master System* palette is far better looking then the NES palette" %}